Journaling Practice

 • Mental Clarity: Sort through unresolved thoughts and identify solutions before you carry them into your day.

-• Creativity Boost: Tap into raw ideas by allowing your mental critic to air its grievences before you start your work day.
+• Creativity Boost: Tap into raw ideas by allowing your mental critic to air its grievances before you start your work day.

 • Stress Reduction: Journaling can improve mental health by clearing anxiety.